hungry-egg/komodo/packages/komodo-svelte/README.md

 ## Installation

-- Follow the instructions from [the Appipelago library](https://github.com/hungry-egg/appipelago) to render js apps with Phoenix Liveview.
+- Follow the instructions from [the Komodo library](https://github.com/hungry-egg/komodo) to render js apps with Phoenix Liveview.

-- Add the npm dependency `appipelago-svelte` in the `assets` folder, e.g.
+- Add the npm dependency `komodo-svelte` in the `assets` folder, e.g.

 ```
-npm install --save appipelago-svelte --prefix assets
+npm install --save komodo-svelte --prefix assets
 ```

 ## Usage